umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/schedule-summaries.md

 *   Deeper exploration of a previously performed 8.13 or 8.14 experiment
 *   Performing an experiment still under development by the Junior Lab staff
-*   Assembling and performing a simple Junior Lab style experiment from the [_American Journal of Physics_](https://aapt.scitation.org/journal/ajp)
+*   Assembling and performing a simple Junior Lab style experiment from the {{% resource_link "957a3089-6997-4139-bab8-2d33315eae39" "_American Journal of Physics_" %}}
 *   Other projects subject to approval

 The project schedule: